awsdocs/macie-user-guide/doc_source/macie-classify-objects-theme.md

 Macie can assign one or more themes to an object\.

-You cannot modify existing or add new themes\.
-You can enable or disable any existing theme\(s\), thus enabling or disabling Macie to assign these themes to your objects during the classification process\.<a name="enable-disable-themes"></a>
+You can't modify existing or add new themes\.
+You can enable or disable any existing themes, thus enabling or disabling Macie to assign them to your objects during the classification process\.<a name="enable-disable-themes"></a>

 **To view, enable, or disable themes**